 The Wolfburn logo

-The Wolfburn logo was designed in 2011 and is taken from a drawing by Konrad Gesner, the 16th Century linguist and zoologist, and appears in his work The History of Four-footed Beasts and Serpents.
-In Gesner’s day the wolf was a common sight in the far north of Scotland and on the coast it was said to have a supernatural relative: the sea-wolf.
+The Wolfburn logo was designed in 2011 and is taken from a drawing by Conrad Gessner, the 16th Century linguist and zoologist, and appears in his work The History of Four-footed Beasts and Serpents.
+In Gessner’s day the wolf was a common sight in the far north of Scotland and on the coast it was said to have a supernatural relative: the sea-wolf.

 The sea-wolf is also said to bring good luck to all those fortunate enough to see it.